Climate change destroyed an Alaska village. Its residents are starting over in a new town

 Moving is hard, starting with finding a place to go.
 Communities typically need to swap with the federal government, which owns about 60% of Alaska's land.
 But Congress has to approve swaps, and that's only after negotiations that can drag on: Newtok, for example, began pursuing the Nelson Island land in 1996 and didn't wrap up until late 2003.

-“That’s way too long,” said Jackie Qatalina Schaeffer, the director of planning initiatives at the Alaska Native Travel Health Consortium.
+“That’s way too long,” said Jackie Qatalina Schaeffer, the director of climate initiatives at the Alaska Native Tribal Health Consortium.

 “If we look back a decade at what’s happened as far as climate change in Alaska, we’re out of time,” she said.
 “We need to find a better way to help communities secure land for relocation.”

-Note: This story was first published on Sep.
-26, 2024.
-It was updated on Sep.
-28, 2024 to correct the number of villages facing infrastructure damage from erosion, 144 not 114.
-It also corrects the name of the organization that authored the Unmet Needs report, and where Jackie Qatalina Schaeffer works as the director of climate initiatives.
-It is the Alaska Native Tribal Health Consortium, not the Alaska Native Travel Health Consortium.